Home » Fact Sheet » Citalopram and breastfeeding

 Citalopram and breastfeeding

-Especially over the past year of the pandemic many mothers are asking about the compatibility of citalopram during breastfeeding.
+Especially since the pandemic many more mothers have been asking about the compatibility of citalopram during breastfeeding.
 It has been a hard time for everyone with the incidence of anxiety and depression continuing to rise.
 As access to IAPT ( https://www.england.nhs.uk/mental-health/adults/iapt/) may be more difficult the prescription of medication is inevitable.
 Alternative CBT access may be available on line via and IESO (https://www.iesohealth.com/en-gb)

 Citalopram is widely used and we have a high level of experience with it over many years.
 It is the drug of choice if it has been used by the mother in the past.